dream-num/univer/README.md

 Keep all `@univerjs/*` packages on the same version.
 If you use Univer Pro packages, keep `@univerjs-pro/*` versions aligned as well.

+For API compatibility expectations, experimental APIs, internal APIs, and deprecation rules, see the [API Stability Policy](./docs/API_STABILITY.md).

 ## 🧭 Compatibility

 - **Browser runtime**: Univer is compiled with a Chrome 70 target and aims to work on Edge `>=70`, Firefox `>=63`, Chrome `>=70`, Safari `>=12.0`, and Electron `>=5`.